Blueberry Zucchini Oatmeal Pancakes

 - 1 cup blueberries

-- In a large bowl, whisk together the spelt flour, rolled oats, baking powder, cinnamon and salt.
+- In a large bowl, whisk together the spelt flour, rolled oats, baking powder, baking soda, cinnamon and salt.

 - In a large measuring cup or small bowl, combine the milk and apple cider vinegar.
 Set aside to "curdle".